Eppo-exp/eppo-docs/docs/quick-starts/feature-flag-quickstart.md

 ### 2. Create allocations to describe your target audience

 After creating the flag, decide who to target by creating [allocations](/feature-flags#allocations).
-In this case we will create two allocations that describe our target audience for the new page: internal users and half of all North American web users:
+In this case we will create two feature gate allocations that describe our target audience for the new page: internal users and half of all North American web users:

 ![Feature gate 2](/img/feature-flagging/feature-gate-2.png)